Sparks (band): 2023–present: The Girl Is Crying in Her Latte, Mad!, and Madder!

-In November 2022, Focus Features announced they would be producing a new musical titled 'X Crucior' to be written and produced by the Mael brothers.
-Their next studio album, titled The Girl Is Crying in Her Latte, and a world tour were confirmed for 2023.
+Their next studio album, The Girl Is Crying in Her Latte, and a world tour were confirmed for 2023.
 Sparks re-signed to Island Records in January 2023.
-The band's lead off single, "The Girl Is Crying in Her Latte", features a music video released on March 3 with actress Cate Blanchett dancing to the song.
+The album's lead single, "The Girl Is Crying in Her Latte", features a music video released on March 3 with Australian actor Cate Blanchett dancing to the song.
+It was the best selling physical album in the UK on the week of release, and the tour supporting it included some remarkable firsts for the band: Two shows at the Royal Albert Hall, the Glastonbury Festival (featuring Cate Blanchett), the Hollywood Bowl with They Might Be Giants, and the Sydney Opera House.